HarshitaJogi/HarshitaJogi/README.md

 ## Hi there 👋

-I'm **Harshita Jogi**, a passionate Full Stack Developer and Cloud Engineer with a focus on building efficient, scalable applications.
+I am **Harshita Jogi**, a passionate Full Stack Developer and Cloud Engineer with a focus on building efficient, scalable applications.
 I love crafting seamless user experiences and solving real-world problems through code.